ibldzn/myspot/README.md

 # myspot

-A web app that show what song you're listening in spotify
+A web app to show what song you're listening in spotify
 ![Screenshot](https://i.imgur.com/7YONKBn.png)

 # Running the app